openssl/openssl/NOTES-WINDOWS.md

 =========================================

 This toolchain (a descendant of Turbo/Borland C++) is an alternative to MSVC.
-OpenSSL currently includes an experimental 32-bit configuration targeting the Clang-based compiler (`bcc32c.exe`) in v10.3.3 Community Edition.
+OpenSSL currently includes an experimental 32-bit and 64-bit configuration targeting the Clang-based compiler (`bcc32c.exe` and `bcc64.exe`) in v10.3.3 Community Edition.
 <https://www.embarcadero.com/products/cbuilder/starter>

  1. Install Perl.